EnnoWbrw/POMATWO/README.md

 (capacity of the lines and topographie of the grid), storages (inflow, capacity and efficiency factor), marginal costs of each generation technology and the load.

-POMATWO calculates the cost-optimal usage of generation capacities to meet the load while taking the grid into account:
+POMATWO calculates the cost-optimal usage of generation capacities to meet the load.
+Main outputs are:

 - Generation of each power plant at each time step (MWh)
-- Generation of each power plant at each time step after redispatch (MWh)

 - Change of each storage charging level at each time step (MWh)

 - Injection at each node at each time step (MWh)
-- Net exchange at each zone at each time step (MWh)

 These results are available for the day-ahead market at each intraday gate.

 ## Implemented features
 POMATWO employs a multi-step approach, solving the day-ahead and intraday markets sequentially.
 Depending on the specific application, the model can be configured to solve only the day-ahead market or both the day-ahead and intraday markets consecutively.
+While POMATWO offers the feature to run redispatch calculation, this feature is optional for the user and is not directly included in day-ahead calculations.

 ## Core assumption
 POMATWO operates under the assumption of perfect foresight, minimizing system costs